Ahrazul/Books-Store/README.md

-# BookStore MERN Project
+# Reader's Realm - A bookstore organization MERN Project

 ## Introduction

-Welcome to the BookStore MERN project repository!
+Welcome to the Reader's Realm repository!
 This application is a full-stack web solution for managing a bookstore online.
 Built with MongoDB, Express.js, React.js, and Node.js (MERN), it provides a seamless and interactive experience for users looking to browse, review, and purchase books.

 ## Features